Tyrrrz/CliFx/Readme.md

 // Usage:
 // $ ./myapp --foo <value> --bar <value?> --baz <value>
 ```

+> [!IMPORTANT]
+> Option names and short names must be unique among the options of the same command.
+> The comparison is case-insensitive for names and case-sensitive for short names.

+> [!NOTE]
+> An option binding doesn't have to specify both a name and a short name, but at least one of them needs to be set.

 In the same vein, options can be freely used for inputs that can take multiple values: